Double Everest

 A couple of years after first seeing that photo, I moved to Aotearoa New Zealand, the land of the long white cloud, and set up camp on the alpine shores of Lake Whakatipu.
 From the moment I stepped off the plane, I knew this place was something special.
 The mountain air felt dense.
 Jagged, craggy mountain peaks towered over the lake, while the small, sunny town below basked in the late evening sun.
 The energy of the town seemed to echo through the valleys.
 I remember getting a taxi from the airport to town and seeing the Skyline Gondola for the first time.
 It literally went straight up – like, vertical.
 How was that even possible?!
 How could there be trails off that hill?
 My mind was blown.
 The first summer I spent here, I experienced as many of the myriad trails as possible.
 I would finish work and commute home via the gondola back to Fernhill.
 There were just so many trails to explore and places to see.
 I kept having to pinch myself to remember I was really living here, in Dreamstown.
 This place really made an impression on me.
 But something weird happened after living and riding in this amazing place for a summer.
 I started to realise that it’s not just the landscape, town or trails that make Queenstown oh-so-special.
 Yeah, these aspects are amazing, but there is something else that makes this place special… I’ll come back to that later.

 It would be hard not to talk about the trails whilst on the topic of Queenstown.
 There is such a variety, spanning the 7 Mile riding area to Arrowtown.
 Over a weekend, you would be lucky to just scratch the surface of the amount of riding there is.
 Every year, this network grows, and us Queenstown riders get better and better trails.
 In the past few years, the quality of new trails has skyrocketed.
 The driving force behind this movement are Elevate Trail Building and Dirt Tec Trails.
 Tom Hey from Elevate Trail Building started shaping the trails of Queenstown in 2013, with Rude Rock being one of his first builds, supported by Queenstown Mountain Bike Club (QMTBC) and and Queenstown Trails Trust (QTT).
 This trail was an instant classic and is now known across the world.
 Since then, Tom’s been shaping the dirt, rocks and roots of Queenstown into some of the finest bits of singletrack on the planet.
 Like an artist with his paintbrush, he has this amazing ability to build perfect bits of trail that become instant hits.
 Kepler Rek, local trail building legend, was working at Skyline Gondola from 2013-2015, as a lifty and running trail maintenance.
-In 2015 he started transforming the Queenstown Bike Park and moved up the ranks to the manager of the bike park.
+In 2015 he started transforming the Ben Lomond Trails and moved up the ranks to the manager of the bike park.
 This is when the bike park started to transform into what it is now – up there as one of the best in the world.
 Before 2015, all the trails had a bit of an old-school feel about them; very fast and straight.
 Nothing lined up well; they were very janky, you could say.
 Once Kep was on the scene, he started the process of transformation.
 The first big shift in the park was Huck Yeah – a Queenstown Mountain Bike Club-funded jump trail in the park.
 This was the catalyst for the rest of the park getting rebuilt.
 Things got de-janked, rebuilt and realigned – and safety was also improved.
 It was such a shift forward, and every year things kept getting better in the park.
 More trails were built with more variety of terrain, including new blue and green trails, so riders of all abilities could test their limits.
 It was the shift the park needed and involved a more ‘new school’ way of building.
 It also brought the trails up to a modern, sustainable standard that improved flow whilst also leaving character.
 In 2017, Kep joined the Elevate Trail Building team.
 From that point, Tom and Kep went on to build and shape the next generation of Queenstown mountain bike trails, such as Nearly McGnarly and Hot Rod – trails that are now world-famous.
 Last year alone, Nearly McGnarly was ridden 75,000 times and Hot Rod was ridden 67,000 times.
 These are trails that work for all abilities, from beginners to the best riders in the world.
 It’s these types of trails that are helping get new people into the sport and giving beginners a place to improve their skills in a safe environment.
 For many people visiting Queenstown, Nearly McGnarly and Hot Rod are on the must-ride list – but there is so much more to be enjoyed.
 From flowing beech forest singletrack, like Missing Link, to Creaky Winder and steep, techy trails like Salmon Run – and everything in between.
 Throw some jumps into the mix, such as the world-famous Dreamtrack, Gorge Road Jump Park, and Kerry Road pump track, and you’ll find something for everyone to enjoy.
 Just last year, Kep went on to start his own company, Dirt Tec Trails, with Skyline taking a back seat in running the bike park.
 Dirt Tec Trails is now in charge of all the maintenance in the park and I have to say, the park has never been better.
 Dirt Tec Trails is also lending a hand to other projects around town – most recently, the new BluGazi trail.
 To say we are spoiled for passionate trail builders in Queenstown is an understatement.
 With two of New Zealand’s best trail builders living here, it’s easy to see why Queenstown, as a biking destination, is known around the world.

 The other big reason Queenstown’s mountain biking scene is what it is today comes down to all the hard work put in by the QMTBC.
 Since forming in 2003, the club has really brought to life the vision of so many people, making Queenstown a world-famous destination for mountain biking.
 The amount of work these local legends get done is nothing short of a miracle – and it’s all volunteer work.
 There is an ever-changing group that takes the reins of this juggernaut of a club.
 Every year at the AGM, club members can nominate themself to become committee members for the following year.
 This constant change of committee members keeps the club moving forward and ensures fresh ideas come in year after year.
 These committee members are the true unsung heroes of the mountain biking scene in Queenstown.
 From trail network planning and gaining land consents, to running weekly dig nights, local jump sessions, fundraising events and getting new members on board, the work this club achieves is endless.
 What the club gets done is monumental but, through all this, we have this amazing thriving group of locals that just keeps growing and growing.
 Every year, membership numbers go up and the club receives more consent for trails; the community grows, and new trails get built.
 Overall, this club has been such a benefit to the Queenstown region and its community.